 After traveling both Cambodia and Laos extensively, we created this travel guide to help people discover the best of what to do based on our personal recommendations.
 Featuring the incredible beaches and rivers to go to, the best cultural experiences, as well as sample itineraries, our Cambodia and Laos guidebook is an excellent way to see the best of the best in each country.
-This guide book is the ultimate resource to planning your trip to these two countries and will save you tons our hours scouring through articles online.
+This guidebook is the ultimate resource for planning your trip to these two countries and will save you tons our hours scouring through articles online.

 Apart from our travel guide, here are a few other recommended reading material for your trip to Cambodia.

 First They Killed My Father Written by a survivor of the Cambodian genocide under the regime of Pol Pot, this brave woman talks about what the genocide did to the entire country and her family.
 It is a fantastic read and is worth checking out if you want a deeper understanding of their culture.